Sub-Architecture Ensemble Pruning in Neural Architecture Search: Introduction

-To tackle the NAS ensemble pruning problems, we seek diverse sub-ensemble architectures in a smaller size yet still with the comparable performance to the original ensemble architecture without pruning.
-The idea is to prune the ensemble architecture on-the-fly based on different criteria and keep more valuable sub-architectures in the searching process.
-Our NAS ensemble pruning method is named as ``\emph{\propfull{} (}\propabbr{}\emph{)},'' motivated by AdaNet \citep{cortes2017adanet}, with three proposed criteria to decide which sub-architectures will be pruned.
-Besides, \propabbr{} might lead to distinct deeper and more effective architectures than the original one if the degree of diversity is not sufficient, which could be a bonus by pruning.
-Our contribution in this paper is threefold: \begin{itemize} \item We propose a NAS ensemble pruning method to seek sub-ensemble architectures in a smaller size, benefiting from an essential characteristic, \ie{} diversity in ensemble learning.
-It could obtain comparable accuracy performance to the ensemble architectures that are not pruned. \item Moreover, our proposed method would lead to distinct deeper architectures than the original ensemble architecture that is not pruned if the diversity is not sufficient. \item Experimental results demonstrate the effectiveness of the proposed method in largely reducing the number of sub-architectures in ensemble architectures and increasing diversity while maintaining the final performance. \end{itemize}
+Motivated by the characteristic of diversity in ensemble learning, we strive for diverse sub-ensemble architectures at a smaller size, meanwhile, maintaining comparable accuracy performance to the original ensemble architecture without pruning.
+The idea is to prune the ensemble architecture on-the-fly based on various criteria and keep more valuable sub-architectures in the searching process.
+Our NAS ensemble pruning method is named as ``\emph{\propfull{} (}\propabbr{}\emph{)},'' motivated by AdaNet \citep{cortes2017adanet} and ensemble pruning methods, with three proposed criteria to decide which sub-architectures to prune.
+Note that \propabbr{} also has some differences from typical ensemble pruning problems, since most pruning methods are usually handled on the original ensemble that has been trained, but pruning in \propabbr{} is done in the process of searching rather than after the searching.
+Moreover, \propabbr{} might lead to distinct deeper architectures than the original one if the degree of diversity is insufficient, which could be a bonus due to pruning.
+Our contribution in this paper is threefold: \begin{itemize} \item We propose a NAS ensemble pruning method to search sub-ensemble architectures at a smaller size that benefits from an essential characteristic, \ie{} diversity in ensemble learning.
+It could achieve comparable accuracy performance to ensemble architectures that are not pruned. \item Moreover, our proposed method would lead to distinct deeper architectures than the original ensemble architecture that is not pruned if the diversity is insufficient. \item Experimental results exhibit the effectiveness of the proposed method in largely reducing the number of sub-architectures in ensemble architectures and increasing the diversity while maintaining the final performance. \end{itemize}